1 & 2 The Journey & On the Bottom

 Speculation about what might have happened or how a character might have felt is possible.
 This increases uncertainty.

-Evoking another character’s consciousness is possible
+Evoking another character’s consciousness is possible but it is speculative.

 Through the use of this narrative point of view, Levi ensures dramatic intensity by having all the action filtered through one man’s consciousness and presented in retrospect.